polca/premise/docs/transform.rst

 for each scenario.
 The report is saved in the current working directory and is automatically generated after database export.

-The report lists the datasets added, updaed and emptied.
+The report lists the datasets added, updated and emptied.
 It also gives a number of indicators relating to efficiency, emissions, etc. for each scenario.